 Deep learning is the engine powering many of the recent successes of artificial intelligence.
 These advances stem from a research effort spanning academia and industry; this effort is not limited only to computer science, statistics, and optimization, but also involves neuroscience, physics, and essentially all of the sciences.
 Despite this intense research activity, a satisfactory understanding of deep learning methodology — and, more importantly, its failure modes — continues to elude us.
 As deep learning enters sensitive domains, such as autonomous driving and health care, the need for building this kind of understanding becomes even more pressing.

-The goal of this program is to address this need by aligning and focusing theoretical and applied researchers on the common purpose of building empirically-relevant theoretical foundations of deep learning.
-Specifically, the intention is to identify and make progress on challenges that, on one hand, are key to guiding the real-world use of deep learning and, on the other hand, can be approached using theoretical methodology.
+The goal of this program was to address this need by aligning and focusing theoretical and applied researchers on the common purpose of building empirically relevant theoretical foundations of deep learning.
+Specifically, the intention was to identify and make progress on challenges that, on one hand, are key to guiding the real-world use of deep learning and, on the other hand, can be approached using theoretical methodology.

-The program will focus on the following four themes:
+The program focused on the following four themes:

-An integral feature of the program will be bridging activities that aim to strengthen the connections between academia and industry.
-In particular, in addition to workshops and other weekly events, the program will host weekly bridging days that bring together local Bay Area industry researchers and regular program participants.
+An integral feature of the program was bridging activities that aimed to strengthen the connections between academia and industry.
+In particular, in addition to workshops and other weekly events, the program hosted weekly bridging days that brought together local Bay Area industry researchers and regular program participants.

 This program was supported in part by the Patrick J. McGovern Foundation.